 Make the best yet easiest crockpot Italian Tortellini Soup

-Edited by Maria, Eng, Rebecca M., Anonymous and 2 others
+Edited by Maria, Eng, Rebecca M., Rafah Perlado and 1 other

 Italian tortellini soup is a creamy soup that is the perfect ending to a busy day.
 It is lovely with garlic toast, and leftover chicken can be added to this dish.
 The best part is the crock pot does all the work for you, and it is better than take out!